slidenerd/ec2-mean-test/EC2.md

 We are going to install Ubuntu 18.04 on EC2.
 Why not Amazon Linux or Amazon Linux 2?

- 1. Amazon Linux seems to be maintained independently by Amazon as per [this SERVERFAULT ANSWER](https://serverfault.com/questions/275736/amazon-linux-vs-ubuntu-for-amazon-ec2)
+ 1. Amazon Linux seems to be maintained independently by Amazon as per [THIS](https://serverfault.com/questions/275736/amazon-linux-vs-ubuntu-for-amazon-ec2) Serverfault answer
  2. We would prefer that are we not dependent on a single entity for updates to the OS which happens to be Amazon here.
  3. Here is another SERVERFAULT ANSWER that compares [Ubuntu vs Amazon Linux](https://serverfault.com/questions/275736/amazon-linux-vs-ubuntu-for-amazon-ec2)
  4.